-The Master of Arts in Humanities (MA) is a 33-hour thesis degree (30 hours of course work and 3 hours credit for the thesis) with rich roots providing intellectual and spiritual engagement with the Great Tradition of the Western world.
+The Master of Arts (MA) is an academic degree with rich roots providing intellectual and spiritual engagement with the Great Tradition of the Western world.
 The MA prepares students to pursue doctoral studies or vocational service in disciplines like History, Humanities, Literature, Philosophy, and Religion.
-Using many of the Great Books and a conversation mode (e.g., threaded discussions, conference calls), students work with enthusiastic, highly qualified tutors to examine, discuss, and work through great ideas with an eye toward living and teaching these truths.
+Using many of the Great Books and a conversation mode (e.g., threaded discussions, conference calls) students work with enthusiastic, highly qualified tutors to examine, discuss, and work through great ideas with an eye toward living and teaching these truths.
 The program includes:

-- 1. Two foundation courses,
+- Two foundation courses,

-- 2. Five core courses,
+- Five core courses,

-- 3. Four independent tutorials with special focus on the student's research interests, and
+- Four independent tutorials with special focus on the student's research interests, and

-- 4. One thesis course.
+- One thesis course.